Exotic C*-algebras of geometric groups: Arbitrary locally compact groups

 \subsection{The Cowling-Haagerup-Howe Theorem}

 In this section, we start by providing a simple proof of the well-known Cowling-Haagerup-Howe Theorem (see \cite[Theorem 1]{CHH}).
-We recall that for unitary representations $\pi$ and $\sg$ of a locally compact group $G$, we say that $\pi$ is {\it weakly contained} in $\sg$ if (and only if) for all $f\in L^1(G)$, The concept of weak containment for representations appears regularly and has numerous application.
-One of them is the fundamental result of Hulanick stating that a locally compact group is amenable if and only if the left regular representation weakly contains all unitary representations.
-The following theorem has a similar spirit to Hulanicki's theorem by providing sufficient conditions that can replace the amenability.
+We recall that for unitary representations $\pi$ and $\sg$ of a locally compact group $G$, we say that $\pi$ is {\it weakly contained} in $\sg$ if (and only if) for all $f\in L^1(G)$, The concept of weak containment for representations appears regularly and has numerous applications.
+One of them is the fundamental result of Hulanicki that a locally compact group is amenable if and only if the left regular representation weakly contains all unitary representations.
+The following theorem describes an alternate condition that implies certain representations are weakly contained in the left regular representation.

 \begin{thm}[Cowling-Haagerup-Howe Theorem] Let $G$ be a locally compact group.
 If $\pi :G\to B(H_\pi)$ is a unitary representation of $G$ with a cyclic vector $\xi\in H_\pi$ so that